ktorio/ktor-documentation/topics/serving-spa.md

     └── ...
 ```

-To serve this application, pass the folder name to the `react` function inside the plugin configuration block.
+To serve this application, pass the folder name to the `react` function inside the plugin configuration block:

 ```kotlin
 install(SinglePageApplication) {